 Stories offer so many opportunities to engage with your audience that it’s time to capitalise.
 We recommend using at least one interactive sticker per day on Instagram and experimenting with new features such as GIFs and Music.

 Use Instagram Insights to test and learn as you go.
 This will tell you what works well with your audience.
-Analytics for Stories can be found within the Insights section.
-It shows metrics such as how many people click on your Stories, skip your Stories forward, and follow you after seeing a Story.
+Analytics can be found in the Insights section.
+It shows metrics such as how many people click on your Stories, skip forward, and follow you after seeing a Story.

 Use this insight to inform your future content.
 For example, a high number of skips forward can be seen as a sign that your story wasn’t interesting, was too long, or wasn’t cropped properly.
 A high number of taps forward could also mean that the composition of your story is off.
 Keep trying, and test and learn!